 Both the BAAQMD and the NSCAPCD determine permissible burn days based on air quality, not on the basis of fire safety.
 Therefore, it may be “permissible” to burn but not be safe to burn.
-Windsor Fire Protection District has the authority to prohibit burning even on permissible burn days if weather or other conditions make it unsafe to burn.
+Sonoma County Fire District has the authority to prohibit burning even on permissible burn days if weather or other conditions make it unsafe to burn.

 Things to be aware of: There are significant financial risks if you burn illegally–whether it’s what you’re burning or when–and/or the burn escapes your control.
 They include the following:

 - A fine

 - All costs of emergency response to and extinguishment of the fire

 - Financial responsibility for the damage to any neighbor’s property